DerekGloudemans/2D-Truss-Optimization/README.md

                7  14 XC1;
                8  15 XC1];

-    % first value of raLoads indicates load on node 1 in x-direction
-    % second value indicates load on node 1 in y-direction
-    % third value indicates load on node 2 in x-direction, etc.
-    % raLoads is (2m-3) x 1; since three of the four loads for the
-    % support nodes (the last 2 nodes) are omitted (since there
-    % cannot be loads on the truss in these locations)
+The first value of raLoads indicates load on node 1 in x-direction.
+The second value indicates load on node 1 in y-direction.
+The third value indicates load on node 2 in x-direction, etc. raLoads is (2m-3) x 1; since three of the four loads for the support nodes (the last 2 nodes) are omitted as there cannot be loads on the truss in these locations or the loads would be transferred directly to the supports.

     raLoads = [0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 -600 0 -1200 0 -600 0 0 0 0 0];

-Truss object is now created
+Truss object is now created.

 truss1 = Truss(raNodes,raNodeLock,raMembers(:,1:2),raMembers(:,3),raLoads);